iandanforth/pymuscle/README.md

 Muscles may have anywhere from a few dozen to thousands of motor units.
 The human arm, for example, has 30 some muscles and is innervated by [approximately 35,000 axons](https://onlinelibrary.wiley.com/doi/abs/10.1002/ana.25018) from motor neurons.
-All motor units are present from birth.

-The brain controls muscles by sending signals to motor units and receiving signals from mechanoreceptors in embedded in muscles as well as those in the skin.
+The brain controls muscles by sending signals to motor units and receiving signals from mechanoreceptors in embedded in muscles and the skin.
+All motor units are present from birth and learning to produce smooth coordinated motion through control of those units is a significant part of the developmental process.

 # Installation